BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 Though Carmen is initially limiting CryptFinger information released outside of her company, she wants to be able to progressively release additional information as she gains trust with external users.
 This model of [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/) is how trust works in the real-world, when we meet people, introduce ourselves, and slowly give them more information about ourselves.
 It makes sense for CryptFinger to follow that same methodology.

 This could be done by hand, based on growing connection to another person.
-Less elided Envelopes would be released over time.
+Less elided Envelopes would be sent to the person over time.
 Carmen could introduce her publications quite early, as they're pretty public information.
 She might next prioritize her aliases and introduce them as someone else introduces themselves.
 The resume link might only go to people she's affirmed are potential employers.
 She might save her phone number to only be given to someone who she's created a real connection with, and perhaps even met in person.
 The other user can meanwhile continue to verify that the information all links to Carmen, as any new Gordian Envelopes will match the signatures and hashes of existing Gordian Envelopes (presuming they're just revelations of a previously elided Envelope).

 However, algorithmic progressive-trust designs could be even more powerful, as they could allow Carmen to automatically reveal more information from her CryptFinger without having to make a decision at every stage.
-One methodology might be for a user to use an inclusion proof to reveal that they know something about Carmen, and then to receive additional data related to that revelation.
+One methodology might be for a remote user to create an inclusion proof to reveal that they know something about Carmen, and then receive additional data related to that proof.
 This would be easy to automate, as a configuration file could list what inclusions-proofs would lead to what additional revelations.

 For example, another user might prove that they know Carmen `isA programmer`:
 ```